Dean Gould's continued efforts for charity fundraising for Pediatric Cancer Research reached a new high

 Per the 2018 National Cancer Institute (NIH) estimate, 1,735,350 Americans have a Risk of Developing New Cases of Cancer - of those, 17,350 will be children ages 0 to 19.

 Also, 609,640 Americans will die from cancer - of those, 1,830 will be children ages 0 to 19.

 Together, we can change those statistics.
-We can all bring about the day when children and adults won’t have to face toxic chemotherapy.
+We can all bring about the day when children and adults won’t have to face toxic chemotherapy, radiation, or surgery.
 For some pediatric cancers, they must get chemotherapy for 3.5 years or more.
 Often that which saves lives causes other side-effects.
 We are close to better methods but we must all join in to insure it is realized.

 We are so close on many cancers to developing less toxic, life-saving treatments other than chemotherapy but there is so much more work to be done.
 We cannot allow the progress to slow.
 We are all depending on it.

 Unfortunately, once a Research & Development team develops a breakthrough treatment, it costs a company $2.6b to bring one treatment to market.
 To put it into perspective, the entire 2016 National Institute of Health (NIH) budget to fight and study cancer was $5.2b.
 The announcement of the National Cancer Institute "Moonshot" against cancer is commendable but it’s just not enough.
 We cannot rely on the government to cure various types of cancers. $5.2b isn't anywhere near enough money when the cost to study one drug and follow-up patients to commercialize the drug is $2.6b.